 These elevated kWh numbers during winter reflect just how much harder our Mitsubishi heat pump system has to work in order to maintain indoor comfort because of the Delta T between outdoor and indoor temperatures.
-And we can hear the difference: while in summer the system is virtually silent, in winter, especially as temps head towards zero, we can hear the compressor outdoors working to keep up.
+And we can hear the difference: while in summer the system is virtually silent, in winter, especially as temps head towards zero, we can hear the condenser outdoors working to keep up.
 Compare this to summers: 75º F indoors vs. 95-100º F outside on the hottest days of the year, even though it’s significantly cooler for most of the summer, thus helping to explain the lower overall energy demand for AC usage in comparison to heating demand.

-So of our roughly 10-11,000 kWh per year of total demand, without an actual energy use monitor like TED on our main panel to establish exact numbers (a review of similar product options: here), it looks like just over 3,000 kWh is used for heating, with another 800-1,000 kWh used for cooling needs (at least in a typical year).
+So of our roughly 10-11,000 kWh per year of total demand, without an actual energy use monitor like TED on our main panel to establish exact numbers (a review of current product options: here), it looks like just over 3,000 kWh is used for heating, with another 800-1,000 kWh used for cooling needs (at least in a typical year).
 In years where there’s a significant Polar Vortex event, or should a summer in the future experience an extended heat wave, then our numbers for heating and cooling are likely to hit 5-6,000 kWh of demand.
 With climate change, these numbers are invariably going to fluctuate or even grow depending on just how severe weather patterns become over the ensuing years and even decades.

 Notes on Designing a Heat Pump System for Passive House

-A cautionary tale for designers, as well as building owners, to guard against hubris as the construction drawings develop or when the details are finally executed on a construction job site.
+A cautionary tale for designers, as well as building owners, to guard against hubris as the construction drawings develop,a or when the details are finally executed on a construction job site.
 Other issues may arise with Passive House builds in the coming years, so it’s worth considering potential unintended consequences before finalizing details.
 Today’s solution may be someone’s costly headache tomorrow.

 Additional Solar Panels to Achieve Net Zero?

 Based on what we’ve been paying for energy in these first 2.5 years, we don’t feel compelled to add more solar panels at this time.
 Should the SREC’s dramatically fall in value with a new contract, or disappear altogether, it might encourage us, at that point, to purchase more panels for the roof.
-But even so, at less than $90 per month, even without the SREC’s, it makes our energy bills a relatively painless expenditure (roughly equivalent to one nice restaurant dinner for the three of us, or still less than what we pay on a monthly basis for things like coffee, breakfast cereals, and milk).
+But even so, at less than $90 per month, even without the SRECs, it makes our energy bills a relatively painless expenditure (roughly equivalent to one nice restaurant dinner for the three of us, or still less than what we pay on a monthly basis for things like coffee, breakfast cereals, and milk).
 Put another way, averaging around 3,500 kWh per person of demand, whether with or without the solar panels and our SRECs payments, our monthly energy bill is typically cheaper than a single visit to the grocery store.

 Because of the effort and money expended upfront for air sealing and insulation, all while trying to carefully manage window placement and HVAC layout successfully, we’ve managed to whittle our energy costs down to something highly affordable and resistant to significant cost increases.
 This should remain true, regardless of what’s happening in the market in terms of prices for natural gas, coal, or nuclear power (i.e., the major sources of power in our region, here in the Midwest).
 Worst case scenario, we add additional solar panels to get to Net Zero or even Net Positive in order to cancel out what remains of our monthly energy bill.
-This would require an additional 7-8,000 kWh of annual solar production, or roughly three times what our current system produces.
+This would require an additional 7-8,000 kWh of annual solar production, or roughly 2.5-3 times what our current, relatively small, system produces.

 In our specific case as a household — averaging between 3,500-4,000 kWh of solar production per year (this amounts to nearly 40% of our annual demand), combined with SRECs — we nearly end up at Net Zero, at least in terms of total cash spent for energy (arguably the most important — maybe the only — metric that homeowners ultimately care about; whether it’s the total cost to build a new home, or in terms of the annual energy bill).
 As a result, there’s not much financial incentive to purchase additional solar panels to achieve absolute zero energy consumption (this is in site energy terms only).
-The fact that this all comes with a house that’s extremely comfortable and quiet to live in, regardless of season or room, makes our home only that much more valuable to us.
+The fact that this all comes with a house that’s extremely comfortable and quiet to live in, regardless of the season or the room, makes our home only that much more valuable to us.